Name: Dungeshwari (Mahakala) Cave Temple

 Although I’ve read that there are 3 caves at the site, I was only able to find one actual “cave” at the top.
 This rocky overhand has since been plastered over in the Tibetan style and covered in golden leaf.
 Leading into the cave is a small, square hole carved into the side and adorned with 2 small, wooden doors.
 On either side of the doors is a small indentation for a Buddha idol.

 Past this cave entrance is a Tibetan-style building encasing one of the outer cliff faces.
 Inside this structure are a number of glass displays holding various Buddhist artifacts and statues, including one life-size Buddha tucked away at the far end of the building.

 A line of pilgrims were awaiting their turn to enter the lone cave.
 Due to its size, only a handful can fit inside at any given time.

 Once inside the cave, the first thing your eyes are drawn to is a small, golden statue of the ascetic Guatama.
 Here, his emaciated features are heavily pronounced as a white robe is draped over him.
 In front of his pedestal is a donation box almost as large as the statue itself.

-The blackened walls of the cave feature prayers painted in white and reinforced with small bits of gold leaf.
-Another 2 statues of figures I do not know are neared hidden in red drapes on the right side fo the cave.
+The blackened walls of the cave feature prayers painted in white and accented with small bits of gold leaf.
+Another 2 statues of figures I do not know are nearly hidden in red drapes on the right side of the cave.
 In front of them stand candles and another donation box.

 Otherwise, tuk-tuk drivers in both Gaya and Bodhgaya will be able to take you there.
-A round trip should cost no more than 5-600 IDR.
+A round trip should cost no more than 5-600 INR.